movement artist

 In-studio and Livestream options

-After each reformer class session I feel remarkable - I feel more fully myself than I have in quite some time.
+After each reformer and mixed equipment class session I feel remarkable and more fully myself.

 My collaborative projects focus on creating interactive movement environments for stage and installation.
 As a movement artist I’m most interested in the sensitivity of human interaction, relating through gesture and full-body movement, and sensitive connections across time and space.
 WIth lighting and projection as distinct spatial elements, projects have the subtle capacity to draw the viewer/participant in to a newly distinct world.
 I’ve shown my work across the United States and in Portugal, Germany, the UK, Egypt, Ireland, Argentina, in Canada as Artist in Residence and faculty at The Banff Centre in Alberta, and most recently as an invited artist at the 2023 Digital Research in Arts and Design conference in Turin, Italy.
 Each project is fully realized when shared with an audience or interacting participants.

 I don’t know everything about the technology layers, yet I feel so much.
-Your work is so quietly emotional; it speaks to my heart.
+Your work is so quietly rich and it speaks to my heart.

 Panels and Awards